dustinest/libraries/ee.fj.l/ee.fj.l.l10n/README.md

 	translatable.translate("Joel", 1);

-If locale or values are changed the label will be translated
+If locale or values are changed the label will be translated.
+In case the new translatable has variables in different order, for instance `"${value} - ${name}"` then the default order is respected.
+You can still call `translatable.translate("Joel", 1);`.

 If you want to change where translations are read.
 Default is from filesystem properties files